wdi-3-0/nile-client/README.md

 ### Future Plans

-In future versions, we would like to add a search function in order to search for specific products.
-We would also like to add categorization for products.
+In future versions, we would like to add a search function in order to search for specific products as well as categorization for products.

 ### Planning